 Three particular factors need to be borne in mind when measuring and forecasting investment returns:

 A crucial element to factor into investment planning is the tax treatment of the returns.
 Some investments have what is referred to as a ‘tax wrapper’, where the returns are protected from tax of either the income they generate or any gains to capital gains.
-The most common example of these in the UK are New Individual Savings Accounts (NISAs) where returns are tax free (with the exception of the taxation of dividends received on Stocks & Shares NISAs).
+The most common example of these in the UK are Individual Savings Accounts (ISAs) where returns are tax free (with the exception of the taxation of dividends received on Stocks & Shares ISAs).
 Elsewhere, even where investment returns are subject to taxation, annual tax-free allowances can be used to protect at least part of the returns from tax deductions.
 You’ll look at the tax treatment of returns from personal investments in the UK in more detail in Week 2.
 At this stage, the key point to note is that for your preferred form of investment you should make sure that you take advantage of any tax exemptions on their return.

 Earlier you started to look at the income and capital returns from investing.
 You will look more closely at these now, starting with the key issue of what determines the level of interest rates on savings and investment products.

 To understand what determines the level of interest rates received when you invest money, you first need to understand how ‘official’ interest rates are set.